ReactiveHTML/rimmel/docs/index.md

 ## Functional/Reactive
 Most JavaScript UI libraries and frameworks are designed for the imperative programming paradigm.
 Occasionally they may also support some aspects of functional, reactive, or functional-reactive programming.
-Third-party adapters or utility libraries can also be used but the reality is that the imperative paradigm is their main focus and others were just an afterhthought, so their use is severely limited, inconvenient or plain awkward to use in practice.
+Third-party adapters or utility libraries can also be used to help but the reality is that the imperative paradigm is their main focus and others were just an afterhthought, so their use is severely limited, inconvenient or plain awkward to use in practice.

 Rimmel focuses primarily on functional/reactive streams, to make them "just work".